Sterile ECG Electrodes: When Hospitals Must Choose Sterile Packaging

 Both sterile and non-sterile ECG electrodes are clean, single-patient-use, and AAMI EC12 performance-tested.
-They are not interchangeable products with a packaging upgrade.
-They are two different products that share a SKU family, distinguished by whether the electrode has been formally sterilized to a defined Sterility Assurance Level (SAL).
+They are not the same product with a packaging upgrade.
+They are two products that share a SKU family, distinguished by whether the electrode has been formally sterilized to a defined Sterility Assurance Level (SAL).

 1.1 The two on MedLinket's SKU labels